 We expect to fund our future working capital, capital expenditures and debt service requirements from cash generated from operations, existing cash, cash equivalents and marketable investment securities balances, and cash generated through raising additional capital.
 The amount of capital required to fund our future working capital and capital expenditure needs varies, depending on, among other things, the rate at which we acquire new subscribers and the cost of subscriber acquisition and retention, including capitalized costs associated with our new and existing subscriber equipment lease programs.
 The majority of our capital expenditures for 2016, with the exception of the commercialization of our existing wireless spectrum licenses and potential purchase of additional wireless spectrum licenses discussed below, are expected to be driven by the costs associated with subscriber premises equipment and capital expenditures for our satellite-related obligations.
 These expenditures are necessary to operate and maintain our Pay-TV services.
-Consequently, we consider them to be non-discretionary.
+Consequently, we consider them to be nondiscretionary.
 The amount of capital required will also depend on the levels of investment necessary to support potential strategic initiatives that may arise from time to time.
 Our capital expenditures vary depending on the number of satellites leased or under construction at any point in time, and could increase materially as a result of increased competition, significant satellite failures, or economic weakness and uncertainty.
-These factors could require that we raise additional capital in the future.
+Our Pay-TV subscriber base has been declining and there can be no assurance that our Pay-TV subscriber base will not continue to decline.
+In the event that our Pay-TV subscriber base continues to decline, it could have a material adverse long-term effect on our cash flow.
+These factors, including a reduction in our available future cash flows, could require that we raise additional capital in the future.